Adding Fish To Your World

 Next you will need some water for your fish.
 Guess what?
 Not just any water will do!
 Is your child ready for chemistry?
 You will need to find out the pH and hardness of your drinking water.
 Many pet stores will perform water quality analysis as a service, usually for free.
 But it is also fun to purchase a test kit and do some of the analysis yourself.

 The pH is a measure of the hydrogen ions dissolved in water, or more simply, a measure of whether the water is acidic or basic.
 Tropical fish prefer a pH of nearly neutral, around the 6.8 to 7.4 range.
 Typically, alkaline waters, those with pH above 7.0 (which is neutral), have a lot of dissolved salts in them.
 That is the case with our water here in the Southwest.
-You may have to add water conditioners to correct your water hardness or chose fish that can tolerate more alkalinity such as mollies and tetras, or both.
+You may have to add water conditioners to correct your water hardness or choose fish that can tolerate more alkalinity such as mollies and tetras, or both.
 Never use pure distilled water or rainwater because it does not have enough salts, which is just as bad as being too salty.
-If your water is chlorinated, then you will need to let it set out for awhile and add conditioners to remove the chlorine before use.
-Your child may suggest using pond or lake water; after all, the lake fish live in it okay.
-The problem is that the lake fish may have diseases or parasites that can be transferred to your fish.
-Tap water is still better.
+If your water is chlorinated, then you will need to let it set out for a while and add conditioners to remove the chlorine before use.

 You want to keep the numbers of fish low, especially at first, because too many fish can also change water quality through the build-up of wastes.
-When fish waste and uneaten food break down in the tank, they can cause a build-up of the substance ammonia.
+When fish waste and uneaten food decompose in the tank, they can cause a rise in the levels of ammonia.
 Ammonia is that strong-smelling chemical in some household cleaners.
 Can you imagine swimming in that?
 Bad news!
-You can buy test kits for testing your ammonia level.
-If it is high, you will need to clean the tank, add special bacteria that help remove ammonia, and/or modify your filtration system.
-Also, make sure you are not feeding the fish more than they can clean up in a few minutes.

 Try to clean the tank and refresh the water on a regular basis, such as every few weeks.
 Never use soap or detergent on any of the equipment that will come in contact with fish.
 Only change up to half the water at any one time, and add your specially conditioned water at room temperature or as close to the tank temperature as possible.